Shivangsinhs/passwordgenerator/README.md

 Push your changes to your forked repository
 Submit a pull request to the original repository Credits
-This project was created by [Your Name] as a small mini project in Python.
+This project was created by Shivang Sinha as a small mini project in Python.

 References
 Python Random Module